nhtnhanbn/nhtnhanbn.github.io/_repository/vicyp24.md

 > Speaker, inaction, allowing this situation to continue, would be negligence by this House.
 Our failure means gaps will persist, to be filled by other indpendent organisations without oversight.
 Like MUSU, there are no guarantees that such programmes will not be affected by incompetence, corruption and rorts.
 There is no guarantee that such programmes will not end.
 This bill provides certainty.
 This bill provides confidence.
 This bill provides accountability.
 This bill provides affordability.

+### Public transport

+This was a speech against a bill proposing a number of reforms to regional public transport.
+I do not remember my vote.

+> Can I first say that I love public transport.
+And I would love for my regional and rural comrades to have the same mobility that I do as a resident of a metropolitan area.

+> I do have some questions for our friends opposite and I would love for them to be answered to clarify some points on this bill.

+> Why are we maintaining fares for concession holders, rather than providing free public transport for concession holders or indeed free public transport for all Victorians?

+> Would tailoring concession fares make it more complicated and confusing for the traveller?
+Is it worth it?

+> The bill proposes to extend Myki statewide, but also provides to install card and cash machines.
+Would the use of these machines slow boarding of buses and lead to delays?

+> The bill also proposes a campaign to increase public transport usage, and some of our friends opposite have given good reasons for doing so.
+But would doing so lead to overcrowding or lower service quality for those who truly need it?

+> The bill proposes that to increase efficiency of services, that frequency is increased.
+But, and correct me if I have misread, but there seems to be no mention of reviews to add or modify routes, or to add stops as my colleague on this side has mentioned.
+Is simply increasing frequency sufficient?

+> I look forward to these questions being answered by our friends opposite.

+Several of the questions were answered in subsequent speeches.

+### Sovereignty

+This was a speech in favour of a bill proposing mandatory desexing of pets.
+I was absent from the house during the division.

+> Fundamentally, this bill is about what our responsibility is to our fellow living beings.
+That includes both our pets, and the other animals and plants that our pets interact with.

+> So to be responsible, that means to ensure that our pets have the best quality of life.
+It also means that our pets are not damaging the environment, are not harming other animals, are not harming other people.

+> So unfortunately, it seems that some of our friends opposite have missed the point.
+Because of course it is the responsibility of the individual pet owners to demonstrate that care for both their pets and other living beings.
+But of course, when pet owners fail to do that, it is the responsibility of the government to intervene to ensure that our community and our environment continue to be safe and protected.

+> And for anybody who thinks that it is infeasible, we have heard already that local councils are already implementing these sorts of policies, we have seen interstate that these similar policies have been implemented, so all that this bill does is harmonise that across this state and ensure that there is consistent regulation of desexing across this state so that there is certainty for every pet owner.

 ### Devolution

-This was part of a speech against a bill proposing widespread implementation of digester tanks to turn organic waste into biofuels and fertiliser.
+This was part of a speech against a bill (the final debate) proposing widespread implementation of digester tanks to turn organic waste into biofuels and fertiliser.
+I do not remember my vote.
 The debate was chaired by Tim Read, who seemed to have fun.

 In an earlier debate, I had extolled the benefits of imposing statewide uniformity on a traditional council issue.

+> We have heard a lot of discussion about the various benefits and disadvantages of this proposal.
+My point would be that each local community is unique.
+There is no two identical councils or local government areas in this state.
+And for that reason, the local councils who are closest to their constituents are best placed to respond to the needs of their residents, to accommodate the needs of their community, and to work towards a renewable future within the context of their unique circumstances.

-> Despite its facade of nobility, this bill reveals our friends' shocking disregard for local council autonomy.
+> So despite its facade of nobility, this bill reveals our friends' shocking disregard for local council autonomy.
 Is nothing sacred?

 > Tyranny is what our friends opposite are proposing.
-We are appalled.
-I condemn this bill.
+We are appalled and I condemn this bill.

+In the speech immediately following, the deputy opposition leader - a formidable and intelligent politician - referenced and refuted my speech alongside many of the previous speeches on my side of the debate.

 ### Proportionality